Institutions of society examples. Social institution: concept, types, functions

 1) hard work, self-discipline and self-restraint;

-2) multiplying money without waste;
+2) increasing money without waste;

 3) personal success as the key to salvation.

-It should be noted that in the 1990s, the religiosity of the adult population had a positive trend due to the socio-economic transformations in the country.
+It should be noted that in the 1990s, the religiosity of the adult population had a positive trend due to socio-economic transformations in the country.

 Other branches of Christianity, on the contrary, believe that Orthodoxy needs to be reformed.